 Late Flight, Lost Bags and Non-arrivals

-If the flight is delayed or the group or individual(s) don't come out on time, the staff member will wait for 90 minutes after the flight arrives.
-There may be delays related to immigration, lost baggage, etc..
+If your flight is delayed or you don't come out on time, the Atlas staff member will wait for you after the flight arrives.
+They are aware that there may be delays related to immigration, lost baggage, etc.